 Because of Dominic, I raise my family to know and serve the Lord.
 Not just when it’s good or easy or beneficial.
 But when it hurts.
 When it’s hard.
 When it requires you to walk through the fire and back.
 And in doing so, God has shown his faithfulness.
 His love.
 His goodness.
 And his sovereignty.
 He has shown me that when I hand over my hurt, the ashes of this broken life, He can and will create a masterpiece.
 A masterpiece carefully woven with miracles and blessings.

 I have never loved and served the Lord as I do now.
-And I don’t know if I could say that if I hadn’t had lost Dominic.
+And I don’t know if I could say that if I hadn’t lost Dominic.
 I am raising my three beautiful daughters to know and serve the Lord.
-And again, I don’t know If I could say that if I hadn’t had lost Dominic.
+And again, I don’t know If I could say that if I hadn’t lost Dominic.
 Much like the Israelites, when they cried out for miracle after miracle while wandering the desert…how soon after the miracle did they forget the Lord?
 I did not get the miracle I prayed so fervently for.
 But God in his goodness crafted a different miracle.
 An eternal miracle.
 Salvation.
 Salvation for me.
 Salvation for my husband.
 And salvation for my family.
 And that, my friends, will forever be worth walking through the fire for.

 I long for the day I see Dominic again in heaven.
 To wrap my arms around him.
-To hold him close and breath him in.
+To hold him close and breathe him in.
 I long to tell him all about his sisters and how, on March 1st, we get McDonald’s and sing him happy birthday every single year.
 That while he was not physically present with us, he was always held tightly in our hearts.
 But most of all, I want to look into those brown eyes again and say thank you.
 For in his short life, he forever changed mine.